 The Confederation Life Building is located at 20 Richmond St E (between Yonge St and Victoria St on the north side) in the Downtown Yonge area of Toronto.

-Confederation Life Insurance Company was founded in Toronto in 1871 by John Kay Macdonald and a group of high-profile business people.
-In 1889, the company held an international competition to design their prestigious head office, the Confederation Life Building.
-The architect team of Knox, Elliot & Jarvis (of Chicago and Toronto) were awarded the top prize.
+Confederation Life Insurance Company was founded in Toronto in 1871 by John Kay Macdonald and a group of high-profile businesspeople.
+In 1889, the company held an international competition to design its prestigious head office, the Confederation Life Building.
+The architect team of Knox, Elliot & Jarvis (of Chicago and Toronto) was awarded the top prize.

-Majestic Romanesque & Gothic Elements in the Confederation Life Building
+Majestic Confederation Life Building

 A Fire at the Heritage Building

-The City of Toronto gave the majestic Confederation Life Building heritage status in 1973.
-In 1981, while the landmark was being renovated, a fire roared through the historic building.
+In 1981, a fire roared through the historic building while the landmark was being renovated.
 It suffered a lot of damage, but it was a heritage property and was saved from demolition.
 Most of the building was restored.